 Price is always an important factor when you want to buy a product.
 Quality-price ratio is an important element to include in your equation.
 The average price of a solar panel installation is typically $7-9 per watt.
 So, a 5 kW system would cost around $25,000-$30,000.

-Many utility companies offer incentives to install a solar power system, so look for price reductions or subsidizes available for your home.
+Many utility companies offer incentives to for solar panel installation, so look for price reductions or subsidizes available for your home.

 Be careful of the solar panel’s warranty length.
 Try to aim between 5-10 years, as it will cover all the short term issues you may encounter.